FluxCapacitor2/FluxCapacitor2/README.md

 I'm also a volunteer full-stack web developer at [Pitch Labs](https://www.pitchlabs.org/), a small business education nonprofit.
 I manage their cloud infrastructure and maintain their website and internal dashboard, both of which are built with Next.js 14, TailwindCSS, and Strapi.

-I am currently looking for software engineering internship roles for Summer 2025.
-[Connect with me](https://www.linkedin.com/in/bdswanson/) on LinkedIn!

 ---

 ### 🛠 Currently Working On: 🐲 BlueDragon